Lab 6: Programmable Interval Timer (PIT)

 Milestone 2: Integration

 Once you are confident that your PIT is working correctly, integrate it into the ECEN 427 Vivado project.
 See the Vivado documentation for information about creating a Vivado project with the existing ECEN 427 hardware system.
-Make sure you follow the instructions about escalating certain warnings to errors.
-This will help you catch problems with your PIT that may have been tolerated in simulation, but will not work when compiling to an actual hardware implementation.

 Here are some tips to help you integrate your PIT: